wp-cli/handbook/plugin-unit-tests.md

 * `.travis.yml`, `phpunit.xml.dist` and `phpcs.ruleset.xml` files
 * `tests` folder

-You will then need to specify your unit tests in `sample-tests.php`
+See the docs for an [explanation of what each file does](https://developer.wordpress.org/cli/commands/scaffold/plugin-tests/).
+You will then need to specify your unit tests in the `tests/` folder.

 ## Running tests locally